Theatre for Environmental Awareness

 In 2014, the Lorax played for hundreds of children, youth and adults from Puerto Galera, and a large number of tourists visiting the area.
 The director had created a backdrop very true to the illustrations of the book with bright colors and wonderful imaginary creatures, and the Stairway children put in enormous effort to deliver a performance of high quality, which resulted in a unique theater experience provoking smiles and laughter, as well as deeper reflections upon the serious message the play conveys.
 Performances are always followed by a talk with the young audiences on their interpretation of the play and how they see the message relate to their own immediate situation.

 Our challenge running the Lorax is that the actors change with every new batch of children graduating from Stairway’s Family Home Program.
-It enhances the therapeutic value of the play, but it puts a limit to the number of performance we can set up in a year.
+It enhances the therapeutic value of the play, but it puts a limit to the number of performances we can set up in a year.
+Nevertheless, the Lorax continues to touch thousands of audience members each year and in 2018 it was performed at the world-renowned Malasimbo Music and Arts Festival in Puerto Galera, where close to 1,000 festival-goers viewed the play.